avikchowdhury/YOLO_INTRUDER_DETECTION_SYSTEM-Part-2-AttendanceCam/README.md

  This is the part 2 of intruder detection system where attendance is logged in a CSV file.
  Named as "AttendanceCam"
  This will run from a seperate camera.
+Contributed by Pramit Kumar Pal and Avik Chowdhury